RadialEngineering/Tractor/Tractor/README.md

 # Changelog

+## 1.300
+* Added MidiXL test for ATPI XL
+* Added SerialSend test for ATPI XL
+* Added SumGain test for testing L/R summing into one input
+* Added SplitGain test for testing L/R splitting into 2 outputs
+* Added GainSelect test for selecting the R or L channel

 ## 1.202
 * Added test drag and drop functionality for easier reordering of test plans
 * Added save state functionality for test enable/disable checkboxes